 Keep your inventory records for a minimum of seven years.
-If you have stock that is older than seven years, keep the inventory records for that stock until the items have been sold.
+If you have stock older than seven years, keep the inventory records for that stock until the items have been sold.
+Receipts document initial ownership of an item, while inventory records document the items that have not sold, now long items typically take to sell and any changes in the value of the piece while in inventory.

 If you have a manual inventory system, keep your records separate from your merchandise to minimize the chance of your records being stolen.
-For a computerbased system, back up your files on removable media and store the media at a location away from your business.
+For a computer-based system, back up your files on removable media and store the media at a location away from your business.